vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 the end of the autumnal Navarātra festival, on the ‘Tenth of Victory’ (vijayā daśamī, Dasarā), in which the ‘Invincible Goddess’ (Aparājitā) was worshipped and the king’s arms, his soldiers, horses and elephants were purified before they took to the field.
 17 The festival preceding this lustration of arms, the Nava rātra, is dedicated to Durgā, who became also the Hindu goddess of war.
-18 When Vākpatirāja (first half of eighth century ad) in his Ga¨uḍavaha (vv.
+18 When Vākpatirāja (first half of eighth century ad) in his Gaüḍavaha (vv.
 285– 338) describes the worship of Durgā by his hero, Yaśovarman of Kanauj, before this king set out on his conquest, 19 this may refer to actual practice.
 All this, however, does not imply that the kings went to war because of this Goddess, or for the sake of religioṇIn this respect Hinduism differed fundamentally from the Abrahamic religions.
 I will conclude this essay with some observations on what actually happened, when these two types of religions came into conflict.

 Hinduism and Islam